iecnknu/gitbook-plugin-JhengHei/README.md

 ## gitbook-plugin-JhengHei

-- **This project is not available for new Gitbook.com**

-To support Noto CJK font family and font embed in gitbook web version.
+To support 微軟正黑體 font family and font embed in gitbook web version.
 - Headings for { font-family: 'JhengHei', sans-serif; }
 - Paragraph for { font-family: 'JhengHei', sans-serif; }